Do you install or just supply equipment for self installation?

 ** The HD- IP Recorders are compatible with ONVIF compatible cameras.
 More information on ONVIF can be found HERE

-Which camera is best?
-Dome or Bullet camera?
+Which camera type is best?
+Dome or Bullet?

-What is the differece between fixed lens and a varifocal lens camera?
+What is the difference between Fixed lens and a Varifocal lens camera?

 A fixed lens is pre-focused and its viewing angle is fixed, usually 78 or 92 degrees, a varifocal lens allows the installer to set the viewing angle manually using just a screwdriver, the viewing angle can be set between 23 and 92 degrees.